- Why ChiPACC – National Data

 Over 10 million Children (about 14% of US children ages 0-17) have special health care needs.
 This number is increasing slightly every year.

 - Under the Patient Protection and Affordable care Act, hospice/palliative and curative care can be provided concurrently to children enrolled in Medicaid or the Children’s Health Insurance Program (CHIP).
+While this is a step forward it falls short.
 Thanks to the leadership of CHI and others in the field, this practice is being implemented in an increasing number of institutions nationwide.
-Thus parents no longer have to choose between hospice/palliative care and hope for a cure in the last six moths of life.
+Thus parents no longer have to choose between hospice/palliative care and hope for a cure in the last six months of life.
 It is important that this type of support is available from the time of diagnosis of life threatening condition in a child.

 - Adult hospice programs are generally not equipped, and their staff is not trained to address the needs of the children and their families.